MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-storage.md

 - **Windows file server**: You can add a remote file server as a storage device or you can scale file-based storage Scale-Out File Server (SOFS).
 - **Scaled-out file server (SOFS)**: SOFS provides a file server cluster in which storage is shared between the cluster nodes.
 Storage for SOFS could be a SAN (SAS, iSCSI, Fibre Channel) or could integrate with Storage Spaces Direct.
 - **Storage Spaces Direct (S2D)**: S2D is the next evolution of Microsoft Storage Spaces, which virtualizes storage by grouping disks into storage pools and creating virtual disks (storage spaces) from the pool capacity.
 In S2D, you can build highly available storage using local storage.
 This removes the need for remote SAN storage devices and enables the use of storage devices that weren't previously available, such as SATA SSD or NVMe flash.
 [Learn more](/windows-server/storage/storage-spaces/storage-spaces-direct-overview).
-- **Storage replication**: VMM supports Windows Storage Replica for protecting data in a primary storage volume than replicating it to a secondary volume.
+- **Storage replication**: VMM supports Windows Storage Replica for protecting data in a primary storage volume and replicating it to a secondary volume.
 [Learn more](storage-replica.md).
 - **Storage resources**: You can control access to shared storage on an SOFS or VM by setting storage quality-of-service (QoS) policies.
 These policies set maximum and minimum bandwidth for storage resources.

 ## Set up file storage